-Simple truth- the items you pack (or don't) in your carry on bags can have a huge impact- not only during your flight, but once you land, as well.
+Simple truth- the items you pack (or don't) in your carry-on bags can have a huge impact- not only during your flight, but once you land, as well.

-Carry On Necessities for Your Flight : The Bags
+Carry-On Necessities for Your Flight

 First things first… make sure one of your bags rolls.

 I know this seems like it doesn't even need to be mentioned, but you have no idea how many people I see struggling with non-wheeled bags in the airport.

 Between walking to your gate in the first airport, switching planes at your second (or third) airport, and then walking from the plane to customs in Dublin, that's a lot of time carrying a bag.

-What to Put in Your Personal Carry On Bag
+What to Put in Your Personal Carry-On Bag

 Your personal bag should hold everything you will need during your flight.
 Though everyone has their own personal must have items I recommend adding these:

 Your own entertainment.
-Sure, most airlines have in flight entertainment, but I have yet to be on a flight where all the systems work.
-Chance favors the prepared, and all that.
+Sure, most airlines have in-flight entertainment, but I have yet to be on a flight where all the systems work.
+Chance favors the prepared and all that.
 I usually have a magazine or two, my Kindle, and a couple movies on my phone or tablet.

 A cardigan, pashmina, or long sleeve shirt.
 Airplanes can be chilly and that little blanket they offer doesn't cover much.

-What to Put in Your Overhead Carry On Bag
+What to Put in Your Overhead Carry-On Bag

-When packing your carry on bags remember that you will have to lift the bags overhead to put them in storage, so make sure they aren't too heavy.
+When packing your carry-on bags remember that you will have to lift the bags overhead to put them in storage, so make sure they aren't too heavy.
 With soft sided bags you want to be sure not to over fill the bag as ‘fat' bags often won't fit in the space provided.

-Also pack any personal toiletries and makeup you use in your morning routine- toothpaste, toothbrush, deodorant, cleanser… Working through a bit of your morning routine upon landing can go a long way toward fighting jet lag.
+Don't forget to pack any personal toiletries and makeup you use in your morning routine- toothpaste, toothbrush, deodorant, cleanser… Working through a bit of your morning routine upon landing can go a long way toward fighting jet lag.

-Three Things to NEVER Put in Checked Luggage
+Four Things to NEVER Put in Checked Luggage

-Electronics and camera
+- Electronics and camera